Melon-Xu/MATCH/README.md

 # MATCH: Multi-faceted Adaptive Topo-Consistency for Semi-Supervised Histopathology Segmentation
-This is the official implementation for our work: "MATCH: Multi-faceted Adaptive Topo-Consistency for Semi-Supervised Histopathology Segmentation", accepted by NeurIPS 2025.
+This is the official implementation of our work, "MATCH: Multi-faceted Adaptive Topo-Consistency for Semi-Supervised Histopathology Segmentation," which was **accepted by NeurIPS 2025**.